 Goucher Micro-Internships

-Goucher Micro-internships are paid, short-term, professional projects, which are completed remotely during winter break.
-These projects will be hosted and mentored by Goucher alumnae/i and are just for Goucher students.
+Goucher micro-internships are paid, short-term, professional projects, which are completed remotely during winter break.
+These projects will be hosted and mentored by Goucher alumnae/i and community members.
+These experiences are only for Goucher students.

-The Micro-Internships program is a joint effort between the Office of Alumnae/i Affairs and the Career Education Office.
+The Micro-Internship Program is a joint effort between the Office of Alumnae/i Affairs and the Career Education Office.

 Timeline

-• October 25: Projects posted in Handshake.
-Students need to have a resume uploaded and approved, prior to applying.
-Learn more here.
+• October 2025: Projects will begin being posted in Handshake.
+Students need to have a resume uploaded and approved prior to applying.
+Learn how to upload a resume to Handshake

-• December 8: Career Education Office notifies students of their project
+• December 2025: Career Education Office notifies students of their project and makes a virtual introduction to the host.
+No offers will be sent directly from a host.

-• January 3, 2024: Host and student connect and student starts Goucher Micro-internship
+• January 5, 2026: Host and student connect and student starts Goucher micro-internship.

-• January 26, 2024: Deadline for students to complete Micro-Internship projects
+• January 23, 2026: Deadline for students to complete micro-internship projects.

-Alumnae/i: Thank you for your support of Goucher undergraduates by hosting a virtual micro-Internships.
+Thank you for your support of Goucher undergraduates by hosting a virtual micro-internship.
 Goucher students have skills that can support projects at any organization with which you are affiliated.
 They will benefit from the opportunity to gain experience.

 • Develop strategy to grow social media following of a small business